Self-embedding similitudes of Bedford-McMullen carpets with dependent ratios: The dependent self-similar case

 \end{example}

-In the rest of this section, we only consider rotational self-embeddings of $K$ and hope to obtain some information on the rotation angle.
+In the rest of this section, we only consider rotational self-embeddings of generalized Sierpi\'nski carpets and hope to extract information about the rotation angle.
 Recall the notation~\eqref{eq:varphiij}.
 The following result is well known (see e.g.~\cite{SW99}).

 \begin{lemma} If $K$ is not contained in any line, then the convex hull of $K$ is a polygon.
 Moreover, every vertex of this polygon is the fixed point of $\varphi_{i,j}$ for some $(i,j)\in\Lambda$. \end{lemma}